nashville-software-school/the-graduate/BACKEND_CONCEPTS.md

 1. Idempotency

-# Testing

-### Integration Testing
-Tests typically written after the functional code is written.
-These tests are to ensure that if someone makes any changes to code, your functionality won’t break.
-For example, if you require certain fields to be completed on a POST and someone were to remove a field, the test would fail, so the developer would know that field is necessary.

-### Test Driven Development
-Kind of the reverse of integration testing.
-You write the test before you write any code working on actual functionality.
-You typically write the test to fail first, and then work to get it to pass, in small chunks.

-### Unit Testing
-Test very small parts of your code - the smallest testable part of your code.

----

 ### Request / Response cycle
 User requests something from the server through the URL and the server responds with some sort of [response code](https://http.cat/) and/or the stuff the browser needs to render the response.
 [More reading.](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/How_the_Web_works)